 Although this example is one of the most obvious, the same approach does permeate the whole case as against all defendants.
-Moreover, the record contains multiple references to the genuine commercial reasons for the restructure, including as imparted by Mr Ross, Mr David Ross, to D5 and D6, which the claimant either sidestepped or, in one case, attempted to explain away as a reason to put forward to others to conceal the true purpose.
+Moreover, the record contains multiple references to the genuine commercial reasons for the restructure, including as imparted by Mr David Ross to D5 and D6, which the claimant either sidestepped or, in one case, attempted to explain away as a reason to put forward to others to conceal the true purpose.

-As D3 noted in its written submissions, referring to Mr Justice Mann's observations in Mansol v Cripps Harries LLP and that's [2016] EWHC 2483 Chancery at 474, this is a case where the claimant donned its fraud detection goggles and turned the frequency to "high" to attribute a dishonest feature to every interesting feature in the landscape.
+As D3 noted in its written submissions, referring to Mr Justice Mann's observations in Mansol v Cripps Harries LLP [2016] EWHC 2483 (Ch) (at [474]), this is a case where the claimant donned its fraud detection goggles and turned the frequency to "high" to attribute a dishonest feature to every interesting feature in the landscape.

 As I would put it far less elegantly, the claimant saw many portents in the shadows but less ominous aspects which were more clearly visible in broad daylight.

-Third, although I recognise that the claimant was perfectly entitled not to join Clement Keys as a defendant to these proceedings, as I have also found its approach to the role of that firm was always unrealistic.
+Third, although I recognise that the claimant was perfectly entitled not to join Clement Keys as a defendant to these proceedings, as I have also found, its approach to the role of that firm was always unrealistic.
 Clement Keys was involved in every aspect of the restructure and of its accounting sought to be impugned by the claimant.
 It signed off on the accounts and it confirmed that THMG remained a going concern thereafter.
 The claimant's failure to grapple with the essential point of Clement Keys' involvement created a fundamental difficulty when trying the case as it was as against the five defendants.